trussworks/truss-interview/README.md

 - If there are invalid UTF-8 characters in the `Notes` field, please replace them with the Unicode Replacement Character.

-You can assume that the input document is in UTF-8 and that any times that are missing timezone information are in US/Pacific.
+You can assume that the input document is in UTF-8.
 If a character is invalid, please replace it with the Unicode Replacement Character.
 If that replacement makes data invalid (for example, because it turns a date field into something unparseable), print a